How My Father’s Death And My Mother’s Dedication To Him Showed Me What Unconditional Love Truly Is

 Recently, I watched my parents enter into, perhaps, the most difficult stage of their marriage.
 My stepfather, who has been more like a father to me, unexpectedly found himself in the hospital after going into cardiac arrest.

-For nine consecutive days, my mother never left his side.
+For eight consecutive days, my mother never left his side.
 She slept on the narrow “bed” (slightly longer than her 5’2” frame and not nearly as comfortable as a Posturepedic) in his room each night all while monitoring the many doctors and nurses that came and went, caring for him.